taras-svystun/High-Performance-Python/BOOK_SUMMARY.md

 8. Also use memory_profiler with psutil. %memit command
 9. from guppy import hpy; hp = hpy(); … h = hp.heap(); print(heap)

+%load_ext memory_profiler
+%memit [0] * 10**8

 # Lists and Tuples

+Arrays are stored as continuous sequence of buckets in memory.
+Linear search is O(n).
+Binary search is O(logn).
+Lists are dynamic (can change its elements, delete, append), mutable and allow resizing.
 Arrays are stored as continuous sequence of buckets in memory.
 Linear search is O(n).
 Binary search is O(logn).
 Lists are dynamic (can change its elements, delete, append), mutable and allow resizing.